Media Contact: firstname.lastname@example.org

 Momento Latino Selected for Google.org Impact Challenge for Women and Girls Funding

-Latina Leaders x Design will use $1 million grant to create educational and economic opportunities for young Latinas amidst COVID-19 recovery
+Latina Leaders x Design will use a $1 million grant to create educational and economic opportunities for young Latinas amidst COVID-19 recovery.

 DETROIT, Michigan, November 8, 2021 – Latina Leaders x Design has been named one of 34 selected projects to receive funds from the Google.org Impact Challenge for Women and Girls.
 The new initiative is being led by a coalition of the Eva Longoria Foundation, Henry Ford Learning Institute and Momento Latino.
 Google.org’s $25 million philanthropy challenge was launched in March with a challenge to the global nonprofit community to submit their boldest and most innovative ideas to create a more equitable economic reality for women and girls.

 Latina Leaders x Design will help U.S. Latinas ages 15-21 change their short- and long-term educational, professional, and economic trajectories.
 Through culturally relevant learning that is challenge-based and locally supported, the program nurtures Latinas’ leadership capabilities and aims to strengthen their skills and networks to lead community-first, grassroots movements for equality and create positive impact on our collective future.
 It is one of 6 U.S. projects selected for this funding cohort out of nearly 8,000 applications globally.
 In addition to funding, project leaders will participate in a four-month accelerator program led by Google’s Accelerator and Women Techmakers communities and Impact Challenge partner Vital Voices to move projects forward.